nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my2.md

 ```
 npm create astro@latest
 ```
 You may (or may not) be able to run it on your laptops.
 It depends on several factors.
 I will show you how it run when connected to the Internet, where you have access to the most updated versions of all packages and process.
 If you cannot do it in your laptops, I will show the alternative ways to install it in your laptops.
+In the video you'll see a series of options for the installation.
+You either choose an option, or hit enter to select the default.
+The first question is about the app's name, it has to be unique.
+In the following section I will explain the steps to install Astro manually.

 But first watch Astro installation with access to the Internet: